Tales from Moominvalley: Synopsis

+The book is illustrated with drawings by Jansson.

 Reception

+Tales from Moominvalley is certainly a Moomin book, but when it appeared, its reviewers including Gudrun Mörne, Bo Carpelan, and Lars Bäckström at once asked whether it was intended for children or for adults.
+Justifying the award of the 1963 Stockholms-Tidningen prize, Per Olof Sundman stated that the book was definitely for children, but added that "in all their deceptiveness, their poetic gentleness, [and] their bizarre and sometimes slightly macabre fancies" they were also suitable for adults.
+The scholar of children's literature Boel Westin comments that this illustrates "Tove's camouflage thinking".

 Kirkus Reviews compared Moominvalley to the writing of Lewis Carroll, highlighting how Jansson "takes up into a fantasia world with near-real inhabitants".
-In addition to describing the joys of the written text, Kirkus Reviews noted that the book's "creatures are given additional substance by the illustrations".
+In addition to describing the joys of the written text, Kirkus Reviews writes that the book's "creatures are given additional substance by the illustrations".

-Adaptation
+Awards

+The book won the 1963 Stockholms-Tidningen prize for Finland-Swedish culture.

+In 1964, Jansson was awarded Finland's Anni Swan Medal for the collection.

+Adaptations

 Along with other Moomins books, the stories and characters from Tales from Moominvalley were adapted into a Dutch-Japanese-Finnish anime television series produced by Telecable Benelux B.V. and animated by Telescreen Japan in the 1990s.

+In 1992, a Finnish postage stamp based on Jansson's illustrations for the book was issued.